jvegaf/gitea_installer/README.md

 # gitea_installer
-Install script for GITEA on Ubuntu 20.04 LTS
+Install script for GITEA on Debian 10

 This script pulls the newest version of gitea and install all requirements.